What is required to obtain a CLP?

 - When applying for your first CDL (or CLP) in Indiana, you must provide a valid Medical Examination Report (MER) and Medical Examiner’s Certificate (MEC).
 To maintain a valid CLP or CDL, you must provide a valid MER and MEC prior to the expiration of your current MER and MEC on file with the BMV.

-You must pass the specific knowledge exam for the vehicle type that you plan to operate:
+You must pass the specific knowledge exam for the vehicle type that you plan to operate (see the chart on this page.)

-You may find the material covered in the knowledge examinations in the CDL test booklet.
+The material covered in the knowledge examinations can be found in the CDL test booklet.

 How long is a CLP valid?